-Landlord
+Landlord as defined in the Residential Tenancies Act 1986.

 Organisational practice refers to an organisation’s routine to conduct a particular function.

+Tenant as defined in the Residential Tenancies Act 1986.

 4 Assessment

 Assessment against practical aspects in this unit standard must be based on evidence of demonstrated performance in the workplace or in simulated workplace situations designed to draw upon similar performance that is required in the workplace.